awesomemotive/easy-digital-downloads/readme.txt

 11. Google Pay checkout

 == Changelog ==
+= 2.10.1, March 9, 2021 =
+* Fix: Removed incorrect inclusion of license key field for the Stripe integration when the Stripe Pro Payment Gateway extension is not active.

 = 2.10, March 9, 2021 =
 * New: Accept credit cards, Apple Pay, Google Pay, and Microsoft Pay with the included Stripe Standard payment gateway.
 Read more about this feature here: https://easydigitaldownloads.com/edd-stripe-integration
 * New: Updated bundled add-on updater class to the latest version (1.8.0).